Limnoria/Limnoria-doc/use/security.rst

 Until version 2016.02.24, Limnoria did not support certificate validation.
-Starting from this version, it is possible, but disabled by default, in order to not break existing bot when updating.
+Starting from this version, it is possible, but disabled by default, in order to not break existing bots when updating.

 Certificate validation can be enabled using this command::